imatpot/lunaro-manager/README.md

 ### `🟢 /rtp join`

-Adds the configured RTP role to your profile.
+Adds the configured ready role to your profile.

 ### `⭕ /rtp leave`

-Removes the configured RTP role from your profile.
+Removes the configured ready role from your profile.

-### `👀 /rtp info`
+### `👀 /rtp check`

-Lists the number of members with the RTP role.
+Lists the number of members with the ready role.

 ### `⛔ /tracking pause`

 Disables activity tracking for your account.
-This is useful because the activity tracker will otherwise override your manually set RTP status.
+This is useful because the activity tracker will otherwise override your manually set ready status.

-### `⚡ /tracking resume`

-Resumes activity tracking for your account.

-### `🏅 /ranked view`

-Displays the ranking data of a specific player.

-### `🏆 /ranked top`

-Displays a certain number of top-ranked players.

-### `✍ /ranked register`

-Signs you up to the ranking system.

-### `🥍 /ranked submit`

-Lets you submit a ranked match.
-Requires approval from the opponent.

 ### `💡 /about`

-Displays details about Lunaro Manager, including
+Displays details about Lunaro Manager, including amount of actively tracked members as well as stats and metadata about the bot.

-- Number of members whose activity is being tracked
-- Deno, TypeScript and discordeno versions
-- Time of last update (based on last commit to `main` branch)
-- Current uptime

 ### `🤝 /contribute`

 Displays a link to this GitHub page, encouraging the creation of issues and pull requests.

-### `🔎 /config`

-Allows you to change runtime settings of the bot.
-*This is intended to be admin-only, so configure the server permissions accordingly.*

 ---